dalampira/factory_CLIPS/README.md

 # factory_CLIPS

 A chemical company has a problem locating the source of chemical contaminants in its factory.
-The following chemicals are kept in the factory:Sulphuric acid, Hydrochloric acid, Acetic acid, Carbonic acid, Sodium hydroxide, Chromogen 23,Aluminium hydroxide, Rubidium hydroxide, Petrol,Transformer oil.
+The following chemicals are kept in the factory: Sulphuric acid, Hydrochloric acid, Acetic acid, Carbonic acid, Sodium hydroxide, Chromogen 23,Aluminium hydroxide, Rubidium hydroxide, Petrol,Transformer oil.

 The above chemicals belong to one of the 3 categories: acids, bases and oils.